Behavioral Health & Substance Use

-By integrating behavioral health offerings into the primary care setting, Partners has been able to establish the universal competence and skill for our interdisciplinary primary care teams.
+By integrating behavioral health offerings into the primary care setting, Mass General Brigham has been able to establish the universal competence and skill for our interdisciplinary primary care teams.
 Our primary care teams effectively support patients with behavioral health conditions including depression, anxiety, and substance use disorders using population health management approaches.

 The goal of this integrated approach is to engage patients in the primary care setting who present with behavioral health conditions by: (1) seamlessly integrating innovative, evidence-based population health program models, and (2) supporting primary care providers via training and expert consultations.

 More broadly, we aim to improve care quality, control costs, enhance the patient experience, and improve provider work life.

 The Collaborative Care Team is an integrated care team, anchored by a nonclinical direct service workforce who work alongside clinicians to deliver a suite of behavioral health interventions within the primary care setting.
 Behavioral health support specialists (BHSS’s), recovery coaches, and resource coordinators, among others, are vital members of our Collaborative Care teams in our primary care practices.

 Improving Mood-Promoting Access to Collaborative Treatment (IMPACT) Model is a short-term, evidence-based program offered by a care team to patients in primary care practices in person or via telephone.
 The IMPACT model offers symptom monitoring, coaching, behavioral activation, psycho-education, support with medication adherence, and psychiatric consultation.
 It is a treatment-to-target approach.

 - Background IMPACT, a team-based approach to behavioral health management in primary care, was introduced at Mass General Brigham in 2014 to improve support for patients presenting with unmet behavioral health needs in the primary care setting.